jjuarez/openldap_monitor_extractor/README.md

-# Open LDAP Monitor Stats
+# Open LDAP Monitor Extractor

 This is a simple utility to dig in the Open LDAP Monitor meta-data